We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 Our standard 30 amp control panel is perfect for producing up to 15-20 gallons of beer as it uses 5500 watts of power in each kettle.
 For larger batches we recommend the 50 amp control panel for 30+ gallons that provides 9000-11000 watts of power in each kettle.
 See here for complete details.

 No. We have never experienced any issues with scorching or caramelization of wort even with the most delicate lagers or wheat beers (3-4% ABV, 3-4 SRM).
+Some pro brewers using our setup have told us that they are experiencing less caramelization having switched from gas to electric heating.

 The heating elements we use are ultra low watt density (ULWD) which means that the heat produced per square inch along the element is very low (50W per square inch).
 These elements are typically folded over on themselves in a zig-zag pattern making the effective length twice as long as a regular element.